tsatria03/CookyCraze/docks/readme.txt

-coin_multiplier    = permanently increases all money earned from selling cookies by a percentage. rank_discount      = permanently reduces the cookies required to rank up by a percentage. starting_coins     = gives bonus coins at the start of each new run after prestige. starting_autocooky = gives bonus auto cookies at the start of each new run after prestige. starting_manualcooky = gives bonus manual cookies at the start of each new run after prestige.
+coin_multiplier    = permanently increases all money earned from selling cookies by a percentage. rank_discount      = permanently reduces the cookies required to rank up by a percentage. starting_coins     = gives bonus coins at the start of each new run after prestige. starting_autocookie = gives bonus auto cookies at the start of each new run after prestige. starting_manualcookie = gives bonus manual cookies at the start of each new run after prestige.

 cost
 The number of prestige points required to purchase this upgrade.